Location: Hall of the Double Axes

 At last Hacktor smiled – and it was not just the smile of a teenager, but that of a confident king.
 Thus it was that I knew I had him — completely.

-And so, finished with my temptations, I left Hacktor until an opportune time.
+And so, finished with my temptations, I left Hacktor until a more opportune time.

-Now because of Hacktor’s grooming, as soon as he became Kon-Herr, he began planning an offensive war – laying the groundwork for an apocalypse so grand that it would carve his name in history for all time.
-Indeed, the time was right for war again and Hacktor was the right man for the job.
+Now because of Hacktor’s grooming, as soon as he became Kon-Herr in AO299, he began planning an offensive war – laying the groundwork for an apocalypse so grand that it would carve his name in history for all time.
+For the time was now right for war again and Hacktor was the right man for the job.

-During the time of Hacktor, The Well of Wyzdom was in the center of a small cavern, itself deep within the mountain.
+During the time of Hacktor, The Well of Wyzdom was in the center of a small cavern, itself deep within the mountains.
 Incense continually filled the room, coating everything in a hazy shade.